UCLNatSci/Electromagnetism-Fluids-and-Waves/waves/SHM.md

 ```
 As we see in {numref}`massonaspring`, a mass hanging from a spring will settle into an equilibrium position where the downward weight from the mass
 $\bf{W}$ (the spring here is considered mass-less) and the upward tension $\bf{F}_H$ from the spring balance out, producing no net force and
 therefore no net acceleration (by Newton's second law).
-At this equilibrium position the spring extension will be denoted by $\bf{e}$
+At this equilibrium position the spring extension will be denoted by $\bf{e}$:

 ```{math}
 \Sigma \bf{F} = m\bf{a} \Rightarrow \bf{W} - k\bf{e}
 ```